Table of Contents

 These holidays will be observed on the date designated by the University for the University community.

 ASEs employed 50% FTE for three or more quarters during the 12-month period starting September 16th shall be entitled to one personal holiday during that 12-month period.
 Personal holidays must be requested in advance and require that the ASE find an acceptable substitute for scheduled work activities, if any.
+Personal holidays will be requested per departmental policy and all holidays will be recorded and tracked in Workday effective September 16, 2022.

 The University recognizes that there are religious holidays that are not currently UW holidays.
 The University shall make every good faith effort to accommodate an ASE who wishes to observe other recognized religious holidays.